ffxx68/Sharp_LittleC_Compiler/README.md

 * `lcc` (the C-to-ASM compiler)
 * `pasm` (the ASM-to-binary compiler)

-but these are wrapped for easier use into a `make.bat` (MS-DOS batch) file, although thety could as well be used as
+but these are also wrapped for easier use into a `make.bat` (MS-DOS batch) file.

 A disassembler `sdasm`, as well as a transer utility `wintr` are included too, but I won't go into the details about these here.
 Please refer to documentation (`Docs/littleC manual.txt`), for additional info.